scala-android/sbt-android/README.md

 ### TODO / Known Issues ###

-* Changing usage of `implicit`s (defs, vals, classes, etc.) confuses the proguard cache.
-It results in `NoSuchMethodError`s even though present in the generated dex.
-Current workaround is to `clean` when `implicit` usage changes occur.
-* Version checking of plugin and update notifications.
-This is not possible with ivy.
-Options: relocate plugin to sonatype and/or host an off-site versions config descriptor.
-* Changes to `AndroidManifest.xml` may require the plugin to be reloaded.
-  The manifest data is stored internally as read-only data and does not reload automatically when it is changed.
-The current workaround is to type `reload` manually anytime `AndroidManifest.xml` is updated if necessary.
-This `reload` is necessary to keep `android:run` working properly if activities are changed, and packaging operating correctly when package names, or sdk references change.
-* sbt `0.12` and `0.13` currently have a bug where jars specified in javac's -bootclasspath option forces a full rebuild of all classes everytime. sbt `0.12.3` and later has a hack that should workaround this problem.
-The plugin sets the system property `xsbt.skip.cp.lookup` to `true` to bypass this issue; this disables certain incremental compilation checks, but should not be an issue for the majority of use-cases.
 * `autolibs` do not properly process `apklib` and `aar` resources.
 If anything in an `autolib` uses resources from such a library, the answer is to create a standard multi-project build configuration rather than utilize `autolibs`.